On this page:

 For automated deployment guidelines, see Controller Deployment.

-The maximum length of a tier name is 100 characters and the maximum length of a node name is 500 characters.
-In your tier, node and application names, you should avoid certain special characters.
+The maximum length of an application or tier name is 100 characters and the maximum length of a node name is 500 characters.
+In your application, tier, and node names, you should avoid certain special characters.
 The characters you can use are listed on the Tiers and Nodes page.